Engineering

 The challenge then becomes, “How do we transform unstructured knowledge into rows of data?”

-Some of this approach has been adopted by teams like Microsoft with AdaptLLM, where they turn sentences into reading comprehension tasks, and then use the resulting tasks as training data for a general purpose LLM.
+Similar methods have been adopted by teams like Microsoft with AdaptLLM, where they turn sentences into reading comprehension tasks, and then use the resulting tasks as training data for a general purpose LLM.
 We expand on these types of approaches by parsing unstructured text to form knowledge graphs, and turning those knowledge graphs into datasets.

 At a high level, we: